-Speaking at the SEIDs hub in Wembley,saying that the heart of business should always be about people, not wealth.
+Speaking at the SEIDs hub in Wembley, the Cardinal said that the heart of business should always be about people, not wealth.

-He echoed the words of Pope Francis, saying that things can be seen most clearly when we look at them from the periphery, somewhere far from the centre; it gives us ‘refreshing vision’.
+He echoed the words of Pope Francis, saying that things can be seen most clearly when we look at them from the periphery, somewhere far from the centre; it gives us a ‘refreshing vision’.

 Addressing the audience of supporters, donors, faith groups and community leaders Cardinal Vincent explained how often the relationship between business and society can become exploitative, and focused on wealth.
-The launch of SEIDs offers a different perspective, one from the periphery mentioned by Pope Francis, that reveals some truths about work, it should be decent and dignified, focused on people and in the service of the common good.
+The launch of SEIDs offers a different perspective, one from the periphery mentioned by Pope Francis, that reveals some truths about work: it should be decent and dignified, focused on people and in the service of the common good.

 The leader of Brent Council, Councillor Muhammed Butt also gave a short speech, expressing his delight that SEIDs has been made a reality, and is ready to begin making a difference in the Borough of Brent.